vechain/grant-program/README.md

 - Your application is **rich in technical details** and well-defined.
 - For development projects, you can demonstrate that the project will be **maintained** after completion of the grant, be it through an obvious commitment to the technology from your side, additional funding sources, or an existing business model.
 - You should point out how your project stands out among competitors (e.g., it implements some technology that does not exist in the ecosystem yet).
-- A direct contribution to VeChain's technology and/or ecosystem is a plus.
+- A direct contribution to Vechain's technology and/or ecosystem is a plus.

 Additionally, it must fulfill the following requirements: